-BEGINNING INTRODUCTION - To begin the semester, you will design and post a brief overview of yourself that will help your instructor and classmates learn something about you.
+ZOOM CLASS DISCUSSION AND BEGINNING PERSONAL INTRODUCTION - There will be a required Zoom session at the beginning of the semester to dialogue about the semester's expectations, answer questions.
+In addition, you will design and post a brief overview of yourself that will help your instructor and classmates learn something about you.
 Then you will read and respond to the introductions of others.
-(Intro Unit, due by August 31; 10 points can be earned)
+(Intro Unit, due by January 20; 10 points can be earned)

-DISCUSSION BOARD AND ZOOM PARTICIPATION-Each of the 11 units will direct your reading and thinking to a topic pertinent to the unit's content.
+DISCUSSION BOARD-Each of the 11 units will direct your reading and thinking to a topic pertinent to the unit's content.
 A significant portion of your course learning and grade will come from your participation in this community.
 (For each unit, your initial post responding to topic prompt is due by unit's mid-point; responses to your classmates should occur between the mid-point and the unit's ending; 10 points to be earned each unit for 11 units = 110 points).
-ZOOM CLASS DISCUSSION-There will be a required Zoom session at the beginning of the semester to dialogue about the semester's expectations, answer questions.

-BENCHMARK ASSIGNMENT/TK20 POLICY AND PROCEDURES MANUAL-Course learning will prepare and require you to write a beginning policy and procedures manual that addresses six specific areas.
-(Unit 3; due by September 20; 20 points to be earned)
+BENCHMARK ASSIGNMENT/TK20 POLICY AND PROCEDURES MANUAL- Course learning will prepare and require you to write a beginning policy and procedures manual that addresses six specific areas.
+(Unit 3; due by February 17; 20 points to be earned)

 COLLABORATIVE INFORMATION LITERACY LESSON PLAN - With a partner or two you will prepare a lesson that addresses both Texas and AASL standards and is focused on student inquiry.
-(Unit 5; due by October 10; 25 points to be earned)
+(Unit 5; due by March 10; 25 points to be earned)

 LIBRARY FACILITY QUIZ - You will respond to questions about a strong library program based on scenarios given, considering the current Texas Standards.
-(Unit 7; due by October 31; 15 points to be earned)
+(Unit 7; due by March 31; 15 points to be earned)

-LIBRARY BUDGET REQUEST - You will be equipped and required to prepare a full-budget request for an existing school library using examples provided and based on chosen levels of Texas Standards.
-(Unit 8; due by November 10; 30 points to be earned)
+LIBRARY BUDGET REQUEST - You will be equipped and required to prepare a fullbudget request for an existing school library using examples provided and based on chosen levels of Texas Standards.
+(Unit 8; due by April 7; 30 points to be earned)

 BENCHMARK ASSIGNMENT/TK20 FIVE-YEAR LONG-RANGE PLAN - Course learning will prepare and require you to write a five-year long-range plan for an existing school library based upon chosen levels of Texas Standards, addressing needs in four categories: facilities, personnel, AV/computer equipment, and print materials.
-(Unit 8; due by November, 15: points to be earned)
+(Unit 8; due by April 14, 15: points to be earned)

-BENCHMARK ASSIGNMENT/TK20 SCHOOL LIBRARY ASSESSMENT AND REFLECTION - You'll learn and be asked to evaluate an existing school library using an instrument based on pages 243-245 in the 5th edition of the Woolls textbook (A copy of the instrument will be provided in Blackboard course site).
-(Unit 9; due by November 20; 25 points can be earned).
+BENCHMARK ASSIGNMENT/TK20 SCHOOL LIBRARY ASSESSMENT AND

+REFLECTION - You'll learn and be asked to evaluate an existing school library using an instrument based on pages 243-245 in the 5th edition of the Woolls textbook (A copy of the instrument will be provided in Blackboard course site).
+(Unit 9; due by April 21; 25 points can be earned).